The Dreamsingers' War *****

 "U'tdaPagrn is a capable Arbiter," I countered.
 "Surely he can handle a routine matter."

 "True, U'tdaPagrn is a fine fellow, fine fellow indeed."
 He sipped his V'liz.
 "But truth be told, he is rather young for such a heavy responsibility.
 V'koBilen insisted on using him, and assured me a year or two handling minor routine on earth would give him the seasoning he needs.
-Still, I can't help thinking that a quick look over his shoulder would be a good idea."
+He is doing well by all accounts, still, I can't help thinking that a quick look over his shoulder would be a good idea."

 "And you plan to send us back there to second-guess him.
 You know that's poor form.
 And why drag us into it?"
 All this talk of earth was getting on my nerves, which made me rather snappish.
 "We're retired.
 We have our duties at the Institute.
 Surely U'tdaPagrn will benefit from handling this 'routine matter'."

 "Quite so.
 He is doing a good job there, but we seem to be losing the feel of the place.
 He doesn't have anything like your experience, and I fear he may not be picking up on all the subtleties of dealing with the humans.
 It's not showing in his reports, anyway.
 This is a chance to take a quick look around, refresh the diplomatic equation."